sophgen/genli-xyz/content/post/LangGraph-Intro-Simple-Graph/index.md

 **Edges** are functions that determine which node to execute next based on the current state.
 They can be conditional branches or fixed transitions.

-**State** holds the shared data, **nodes** do the work by updating the state, and **edges** tell what to do next based on the state.
+**State** holds the shared data, **nodes** perform the work by updating the state, and **edges** determine what to do next based on the state.

 ### A Simple Graph Example

-Below is a simple graph example using LangGraph, it's has 3 nodes and one conditional edge using LangGraph.
+Below is a simple graph example using LangGraph.
+It has 3 nodes and one conditional edge.

 ![Simple Graph Example](simple_graph.png)